andy-goryachev/MemSafeCrypto/README.md

 ## Summary of Changes

 - introducted ICryptoZeroable interface
-- replaced byte[] and int[] with CByteArray and CIntArray correspondingly
+- created CByteArray, CIntArray, and CLongArray classes based on DirectByteBuffer
-- modified BouncyCastle classes to use CByteArray and CIntArray instead or primitive arrays
+- modified BouncyCastle classes to use new array types

 ## Supported primitives